 (170 games — 13,684 rushing yards, 4.3 ypc, 145 rushing TDs; 18,456 yards from scrimmage, 162 total TDs)

 Tomlinson was a threat to reach the end zone every time he touched the football.
 The 2006 NFL MVP is the fifth-leading rusher in NFL history.
 He ranks third in touchdowns (162), behind only Jerry Rice and Emmitt Smith.
 He also holds countless NFL records, most notably the single-season touchdown record (28), and the record for consecutive games with a touchdown (18).
 He would likely rank higher on this list if not for his lack of overall team success.
-Tomlinson will be inducted into Pro Football Hall of Fame as part of the Class of 2017.
+Tomlinson was inducted into Pro Football Hall of Fame as part of the Class of 2017.

 4. Emmitt Smith

 (226 games — 18,355 rushing yards, 4.2 ypc, 164 rushing TDs; 21,579 yards from scrimmage, 175 total TDs)